PopcornTimeCommunity/desktop/README.md

 Keep track of Popcorn Time Community development and community activity.

-* Join in discussions on the [Popcorn Time CE Forum](http://reddit.com/r/PopcornTimeCE)
+* Join in discussions on the [Popcorn Time Subreddit](http://reddit.com/r/PopcornTimeCE)
 * Visit the [website](http://popcorntime.ag)

 # What is the Google Cloud Player?